Driveway Gates – FAQs

 Have questions about driveway gates?
 Here our professionals answer some of our most frequently asked questions!

-Does a driveway gate increase real estate value?
+Q: Does a driveway gate increase real estate value?

 A: Absolutely, because driveway gates create an impressive entrance for a property, thus improving the curb appeal, which makes your home more attractive to potential buyers.
 Equipping your gate with an automatic opener has the potential of increasing your home’s value by several percent.
 Adding value to your property is easy when you install a driveway gate.

-What size driveway gate do I need?
+Q: What size driveway gate do I need?

 A: The driveway gate should be at least a foot or two wider than your driveway.
 You have to be sure to leave room for the hinges.
 If there is concrete or asphalt, use a tape measure and start about a foot away from the hard driveway surface.
 Measure across the driveway to about a foot past the hard surface on the other side.

-Is there a minimum size my driveway gate should be?
+Q: Is there a minimum size my driveway gate should be?

 A: Some jurisdictions require at least a 14′ driveway gate opening to allow their full sized emergency equipment to easily pass through in the event of an emergency.
 We recommend at least a 12′ wide driveway gate for all other areas.
 This helps avoid “close call” gate collisions with distracted delivery drivers.

-Which is better, a swinging driveway gate or a sliding driveway gate?
+Q: Which is better, a swinging driveway gate or a sliding driveway gate?

 A: We’ve done both.
 A swinging driveway gate is much easier to install and automate than a sliding driveway gate.
 A sliding driveway gate requires more room to operate, and is more expensive to automate than a swinging driveway gate.
 It really just depends on what your particular scenario is.

-For swinging driveway gates, do I need a single swing driveway gate or a double (dual) swing driveway gate?
+Q: Do I need a single swing driveway gate or a double (dual) swing driveway gate?

 A: A single swing gate is typically used for up to a 12′ wide driveway.
 Anything larger than 12′ wide generally will be a dual swing gate.
 A curved driveway may be better for a dual swing gate, depending on which side of the curve the gate hinge post will be located.